-One award is made each year to a non-Indian student who is a national of and ordinarily resident in a country (outside of India) which categorised by the World Bank as being low income.
-For a list of these countries, please see the World Bank website.
+One award is made each year to a non-Indian student who is a national of and ordinarily resident in a country (outside of India) which is categorized as Other Low Income Countries or Least Developed Countries on the DAC List of ODA Recipients.
+This list can be found here.

 In addition, for the non-Indian scholarship, the following eligibility criteria apply:

 - You should have a first-class undergraduate or master's degree;

 - You must not already hold a degree from a university outside of your home country (this rule does not apply to study undertaken whilst in receipt of a Felix Scholarship); and